abhivadali13/titanic-ML/README.md

 4. Download/import all the dependencies: os, math, time, random, datetime, numpy, pandas, seaborn, matplotlib.pyplot, missingno, (OneHotEncoder, LabelEncoder, label_binarize) from sklearn.preprocessing, train_test_split from sklearn.model_selection, (model_selection, tree, preprocessing, metrics, linear_model) from sklearn, KNeighborsClassifier from sklearn.neighbors, GaussianNB from sklearn.naive_bayes, (LinearRegression, LogisticRegression, SGDClassifier) from sklearn.linear_model, DecisionTreeClassifier from sklearn.tree
 5. Run the code and make any adjustments to the models necessary

+The actual Kaggle Titanic competition can be found here: https://www.kaggle.com/c/titanic This work can also be accessed through Kaggle here: https://www.kaggle.com/abhivadali35/titanic-beginner-s-ml-w-logistic-regression

 Thank you to Daniel Bourke for helping me learn and work my way through this competition, you can check out his work here: https://www.mrdbourke.com/.